leetnz/leetnz.github.io/index.md

 Leetware is a technology consulting company estabished to help companies with cutting edge technical challenges.

-New Zealand has a beautiful mix of creative thinkers and a practical work ethic for getting things done.
+New Zealand is a beautiful mix of creative thinkers and a culture for getting things done.
 Leetware demonstrates the next level of development with a focus on design quality and productivity to accelerate our clients in New Zealand's tech industry.

 ### Design Approaches